When my Father passed away last year we were faced with a mountain of grief we are only just beginning to process – this is of course to be expected.

 My Dad ran his TV repair business from the garage and it was stacked high with televisions, wires and cables.
 People would turn up to drop televisions off or just to chat.

-It was by no means as idilic as I’m perhaps making out.
+It was by no means as idyllic as I’m perhaps making out.
 There was always someone shouting.
 The rows and family arguments were legendary – with doors slamming and various family members storming out on a very regular basis.

 But we always came back – it was our haven and somewhere which represented continuity and safety as we all negotiated the perils of childhood and early adult-hood life.